 AMI is a building block for a more efficient electric system, often called the smart grid.
 It will provide many benefits to customers and greatly improve operational efficiencies.
 The meters will:

-- Empower customers to make energy-saving choices
+- Empower you to make energy-saving choices

 - Improve customer service and outage response